 I’m serious when I say all you need is a bowl.
 Pick a bowl that you are cool with living on your counter all the time.
 If you are like me and don’t always remember to empty your compost bowl everyday then you can “splurge” and get a composting bucket.

-We have one of these and the filter int he top of the bucket works wonderfully to where I’ll forget to empty it for days… The bowl works just fine though if you assign a kid the task of emptying it daily.
+We have one of these and the filter in the top of the bucket works wonderfully to where I’ll forget to empty it for days.
+A bowl works just fine, though, if you assign a kid the task of emptying it daily.

-For low out of pocket costs, go with an open air system (that works just as well).
+For low out-of-pocket costs, go with an open air system.
 Build a small box like a raised flower bed that is at least 3ft x 3ft.
-You can even used old pallets for it and spend nothing (watch Craigslist and other free trade sites and businesses will post them free for any to take).
+You can even use old pallets for it and spend nothing.
+You can get old pallets on Craigslist or from businesses.

 Once you have your box, open or closed, now it’s time to start actually building soil.
-To aid composting your box needs to have 4 things:
+To aid composting, your box needs to have four things:

-1. Mix of things in it (not just grass clippings).
+1. A mix of things in it (not just grass clippings).

 Rotation is the only part of this that requires actual work.
-At least 2 times a week you need to go out and turn your compost.
-Closed systems will need to be rolled, and open air system you will take a pitch fork or shovel and turn the pile by hand.
+At least two times a week, you need to go out and turn your compost.
+Closed systems will need to be rolled, and in an open air system, you will take a pitchfork or shovel and turn the pile by hand.
 Again, both work just fine.